-20) Scream 3: Opening Scene (0:00:00-0:09:25)
+25) Scream 3: Opening Scene (0:00:00-0:09:25)

 Cotton Weary returns for the third movie to get killed and oh, what an impact.

 Since the events of Scream 2, Cotton Weary has earned his very own talk show appropriately titled 100% Cotton and is set to cameo as himself in the film Stab 3.
-Stuck in LA traffic, he receives a phone call from a woman, who turns out to be the killer, who threatens to kill his girlfriend if Cotton doesn’t tell him where Sidney Prescott is.
+Stuck in LA traffic, he receives a call from a woman, who turns out to be the killer, who threatens to kill his girlfriend if Cotton doesn’t tell him where Sidney Prescott is.

 Why would Cotton know this by the way?
 Did the killer know Cotton wouldn’t know?
 Was he going to kill him no matter what?